Display color reflecting input value

 block parameter.
 The message also disappears when you connect the block.

-You cannot use the Connection table to connect a dashboard block to a block that is commented out.
+You cannot use the Connection table in the block dialog to connect a dashboard block to a block that is commented out.
 When you connect a dashboard block to a commented block using connect mode, the dashboard block does not display the connected value until the you uncomment the block.

-Dashboard blocks cannot connect to signals inside referenced models.
+Dashboard blocks cannot connect to model elements inside referenced models.

 When you simulate a model hierarchy, dashboard blocks inside referenced models do not update.